CsillaFarkas/ParetoPick-R/README.md

 # Assumptions

 * General to do and open questions
-  * do the current default settings produce reasonable cluster outputs across all catchments? the default might need outlier testing we need to add outlier testing
+  * do the current default settings produce reasonable cluster outputs across all catchments? the default might need outlier testing
   * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app will not include a check/balancing function for this
   * removing minus signs everywhere possible?
-  * new nswrm_priorities() function might require more measures, depending on what was used, it currently allocates: "pond","constr_wetland","wetland","hedge","buffer","grassslope","lowtillcc","lowtill","droughtplt"
+  * new nswrm_priorities() function might require more measures, depending on what was used.
+It currently considers: pond, constr_wetland, wetland, hedge, buffer, grassslope, lowtillcc, lowtill, droughtplt
   * share to GitLab